 - The taste of broccoli is extremely nauseous to Clint.

-- Tina felt nauseated in the beginning of her pregnancy.
+- Tina felt nauseated at the beginning of her pregnancy.

 - Even the slightest smell of onions makes my mom nauseated.